-I am the course leader and examiner for "Experimental Methods for Economics and Business Studies" (NA0185).
+I am the course leader and examiner for "Experimental Methods for Economics and Business Studies" (NA0185) and "Quantitative Finance" (FÖ0459).
 I am teaching parts of the course "Value Chains and Networks in the Bio-Economy" (FÖ0454).
 From 2019 to 2021, I was the thesis examiner for B.Sc. and M.Sc. theses in Economics (EX0903, EX0905, EX0907), and I regularly supervise theses in Economics and Business Studies.

 Before joining SLU, I have taught different courses at Bachelor and Master level at Humboldt-Universität zu Berlin, e.g., "Introduction to Microeconomics" or "Behavioral and Experimental Economics of Agriculture and the Environment."
 I have also supervised several graduate theses, and I have been a frequent member of PhD committees at Humboldt-Universität zu Berlin, Germany.

 Primary research fields: Experimental Economics, Behavioral Economics, Economic Psychology, Agricultural Economics

 Secondary research fields: Environmental Economics, Institutional Economics, Non-market Valuation, Renewable Energy, Cooperatives